mpdairy/posh/README.md

-Let's say we are pretty thorough and only want to re-render the component when it's sorting by age and a person's age changes, or when it's sorting by name and a person's name changes, but not when a person's age changes and it's sorting by name, etc. We could do it this way, which is rather verbose:
+Let's say we are pretty thorough and only want to re-render the component when it's sorting by age and a person's age changes, or when it's sorting by name and a person's name changes, but not when a person's age changes and it's sorting by name, etc. You could do it this way:

 ```clj
 (db-tx conn